 The Password Protection Mode requires use of a password to control PPB protection.
 In the Password Protection Mode, the PPB Lock bit is cleared to "0" during power up or Hardware Reset to protect the PPB bits.
 A 64-bit password may be permanently programmed and hidden for the Password Protection Mode.
 The UNPWD command can be used to provide a password for comparison with the hidden password.
 If the password matches the PPB Lock bit is set to "1" to unprotect the PPB.
 The WRPLB command can be used to clear the PPB Lock bit to "0".

-After clearing the PPB Lock bit to "0", the UNPWD command can be used again to unprotect the PPB.
+After cleaning the PPB Lock bit to "0" with WRPLB command, H/W reset (or Power cycle) is required to use UNPWD command again to unprotect the PPB.